Terms & Conditions

 - All freighting costs will be the responsibility of the artist, including return freight costs for unsold artworks.

 - Unsold artworks must be collected by the artist or their agent at the closure of the exhibition as directed by the Curator.
-Artworks not collected will be stored for 10 days only.
-If not collected within this time, the artwork may be auctioned with the proceeds going to charity.

 7. Touring Exhibition